ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/fly-fishing/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

 {{#wb-req item="9" requirement="Discuss what good sportsmanlike behavior is and how it relates to anglers.
-Tell how the Outdoor Code of the Boy Scouts of America relates to a fishing enthusiast, including the aspects of littering, trespassing, courteous behavior, "catch and release," and obeying fishing regulations."}}
+Tell how the Outdoor Code of the Boy Scouts of America relates to a fishing enthusiast, including the aspects of littering, trespassing, courteous behavior, \"catch and release,\" and obeying fishing regulations."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}